 This year, the Victoria’s Secret fashion show — once a seasonally-rooted cultural phenomenon — returned to the runway for the first time since 2019, reoriented for the social-first world.
 Featuring nostalgic icons like Tyra Banks and a musical performance by Cher alongside a noticeably more inclusive and diverse cast, the show’s return for the 2024 holidays highlights the lingerie brand’s choice to anchor in their core identity while balancing the shifting demands and desires of Gen Z consumers.

 Announced on social media in May, #VSFS content quickly became the most-viewed and engaged with posts on Victoria’s Secret’s TikTok and Instagram.
 Optimized for sharability and participation, the brand’s owned socials invited followers to share their favorite moments from the event.
 The event hashtags have since racked up over 600K UGC posts of hype and highlights — Kate Moss’ runway walk among them, nodding to the brand’s recognition of its power as a nostalgic legacy brand.
-Viral Nation’s Head of Creative, Content, and Experiential, Brandon Lentino, underlines the power of UGC:
+Viral Nation’s VP, Creative & Experiential, Brandon Lentino, underlines the power of UGC:

 “Creating moments that generate UGC is essential to a brand’s social strategy.
 By successfully doing so, brands can harness consumer content and engagement that is agile, high-volume, and authentic.
 Brands who run impactful, large-scale holiday campaigns will prompt audiences to generate UGC — organically extending the conversation to social and ultimately maximizing the ROI of the campaign.
 If you want to understand the voice of a brand on social, you must look at those who follow it.”